adamburmister/invision-frontend/LOG.md

 - Adding Scss for the page nav, hero, hero nav, footer.
 Still need to extract the icons to SVG.

+- Finished enough of the Posts list that I can proceed to start backing it with React data flows.
+I'll tackle that tomorrow.

 ## Wednesday 6pm

 - So I'm at the point where I have the bones ready to go, so I'm looking at how